PavanRangani/docs/docs/prd/tasks/browse-my-tasks.md

 - A `View as` function will allow one user to view another’s Personal Queue.
 There will be no restrictions on which user can view which other user’s queues.
 - Admin user will have  `View as Admin` option available using which he/she can see the tasks of all users across the application.
-- This function is available in all tabs
+- This function is available in all tabs.
+- For tabs other than the Recurring tab, the system will only show tasks where the selected users are available in the RACI roles of a task.
+- For Recurring tab,
+  - Recurring tasks have roles instead of users.
+So the system will show only those triggers where the selected user has any role in the family and that role is selected in the RACI of the trigger.
-- When user select another user in `View as`, it won't show any `New` or `Reopen` tag.
-Same way UI won't show Unread Chat highlight
+- When user select another user in `View as`
+  - It won't show any `New` or `Reopen` tag.
+  - It won't show Unread Chat highlight.
+  - It won't show Blue dot for Responsible and Accountable tasks
 - When the user changes tabs or refresh a page, the `View As` value is not reset.

 ### UX Rule